 Derivative Classification.
-USAF policy is to identify, classify, downgrade, declassify, mark, protect, and destroy classified information consistent with national policy.
+USAF policy is to identify, classify, downgrade, declassify, mark, and protect classified information and records, and to destroy classified records containing classified information, consistent with national policy.
 CUI will also be protected per national policy.
-Within the Department of Defense all cleared personnel are authorized to derivatively classify information, if: 1) they have received initial training before making derivative classification decisions, and 2) they have received refresher training at least once every two years.
+Within the Department of Defense all cleared personnel are authorized to derivatively classify information, if: 1) they have received initial training before making derivative classification decisions, and 2) they have receiver refresher training every year.
 Derivative classification is the incorporating, paraphrasing, restating, or generating classified information in a new form or document.
 Derivative classifiers must use authorized types of sources for making decisions.
 One of the most important responsibilities of the derivative classifier is to observe and respect the classification determinations made by an original classification authority.

 Marking Classified Information.
-All classified information shall be clearly identified by marking, designation, or electronic labelling in accordance with DoDM5200.01V2\AFMAN16-1404V2, Information Security Program: Marking of Classified Information, 6 January 2021.
+All classified information shall be clearly identified by marking, designation, or electronic labelling in accordance with DoDM5200.01V2_AFMAN16-1404V2, Information Security Program: Marking of Classified Information, 6 January 2021.
 Marking classified information serves to: alert holders to the presence of classified information; identify the information needing protection; indicate the level of classification assigned to the information; provide guidance on downgrading (if any) and declassification; give information on the sources of and reasons for classification; notify holders of special access, control, or safeguarding requirements; and promote information sharing, facilitate judicious use of resources, and simplify management through implementation of uniform and standardized processes.

 Specific Markings on Documents.
 Every classified document must be marked to show the highest classification of information contained within the document.
 The marking must be conspicuous enough to alert anyone handling the document that the document is classified.
 Every document will contain the overall classification of the document, banner lines, portion markings indicating the classification level of specific classified information within the document, the classification authority block, date of origin, and downgrading instructions, if any, and declassification instructions.
 The three most common markings on a classified document are the banner lines, portion markings, and the classification authority block.
-Refer to DoDM5200.01V2\AFMAN16-1404V2, for additional information and marking illustrations.
+Refer to DoDM5200.01V2_AFMAN16-1404V2, for additional information and marking illustrations.